Published by admin on 15 Jul 2025

 Do note that Xpeng stock is notoriously volatile, with big intraday swings of 5–10% not uncommon.
 However, a major product breakthrough can trigger a sharp bull run for Xpeng, causing short-sellers to stay away, and perhaps even turning it into a meme stock.

-And looking beyond the next two years, I can’t wait to see what other mobility solutions Xpeng or any other EV maker can come up with, including self-driving commercial trucks, e-bikes (like the awesome but scrapped Kawasaki J-Concept), and perhaps even super-drones and planes.
+Looking beyond the next two years, I can’t wait to see what other mobility solutions Xpeng or any other EV maker can come up with, including self-driving commercial trucks, e-bikes (like the awesome but scrapped Kawasaki J-Concept "TRON Bike"), and perhaps even super-drones and planes.

 My ultimate dream is a solar-powered, self-driving eVTOL RV.
 Imagine being able to spend your whole life travelling, rent-free, almost completely self-sufficient (till they figure out unlimited fusion energy, cheap food science and/or super hydroponics?) — Hopefully the day will come sooner rather than later!